openhab/org.openhab.binding.zwave/doc/fibaro/fgwdseu_0_0.md

 ### Parameter 62: Power reports for first channel – periodic

 Power reports for first channel – periodic
-This parameter defines reporting interval for measured power.
-Periodic reports are independent from changes in value (parameter 61).
+<p&gtThis parameter defines reporting interval for measured power.
+Periodic reports are independent from changes in value (parameter 61).<br /&gtAvailable values <br /&gt0 – periodic reports disabled <br /&gt30-32400 (30s-9h, 1s step) – time interval</p&gt
-Available values
-0 – periodic reports disabled
-30-32400 (30s-9h, 1s step) – time interval
 Values in the range 0 to 32400 may be set.

 The manufacturer defined default value is ```2600```.